 Danish courts recognise the principle of force majeure.
 The performing party will be exempt from liability where it cannot perform its obligations owing to circumstances that were unforeseeable by that party.
 Typical force majeure circumstances include, as in other jurisdictions, strikes, crime, acts of God and riots.

 Danish courts do not, in general, accept economic force majeure where the performance is possible, in principle, but will put a financial burden on the performing party that materially deviates from what was expected by that party.

 In Danish law, it is accepted that an aggrieved party could have courses of action (tort-based) in addition to arguing contract-based claims.

-These competing courses of action are often applied in situations where a party could have lost the right to present a contractually based claim owing to late notice regarding said claim.
+These competing courses of action are often applied in situations where a party could have lost the right to present a contractually based claim owing to late notice regarding the claim.

 If a contract is declared invalid, the entire contract, or parts of the contract, can be annulled.
-If a contract is annulled, the parties to the contract must return or restore any services provided in consequence of the contract.
+If a contract is annulled, the parties to the contract must return or restore any services provided as a result of the contract.

-If a contract is invalid, neither the promisor or promisee is entitled to claim damages.
-However, if the promisee has acted culpably as a result of tortious conduct, the promisor may claim compensation for expenses incurred by the promisor while acting under the impression that the contract was valid.
+If a contract is invalid, neither the promisor nor the promisee is entitled to claim damages; however, if the promisee has acted culpably as a result of tortious conduct, the promisor may claim compensation for expenses incurred by the promisor while acting under the impression that the contract was valid.

 i Specific performance